Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt--uJ6AqPZy0U.md

 ---
-title: "Q&A: Are beanies and beards part of new minimum spec for Satisfactory or Update 4 content?"
+title: "November 24th, 2020 Livestream Q&A: Are beanies and beards part of new minimum spec for Satisfactory or Update 4 content?"
 date: "2020-11-24"
 layout: transcript
 topics: